numbas/editor-docs/source/jme-reference.rst

 .. function:: abs(x)

     Absolute value, or modulus.
-Defined for numbers, ranges, vectors and lists.
+Defined for numbers, strings, ranges, vectors and lists.
 In the case of a list, returns the number of elements.
 For a range, returns the difference between the upper and lower bounds.

     **Examples**:
         * ``abs(-8)`` → ``8``
         * ``abs(3-4i)`` → ``5``
+        * ``abs("Hello")`` → ``5``
         * ``abs([1,2,3])`` → ``3``
         * ``len([1,2,3])`` → ``3``
         * ``length(vector(3,4))`` → ``5``